techcorridorio/jobs.techcorridor.io/posting.md

 ---
 layout: default
-title: New Position
+title: New Post
-permalink: /positions/new
+permalink: /posting/new
 redirect_from:
   /new_position.html
 ---

-## Post a Position
+## Post

-Thank you for your interest in posting a position on this site!
+Thank you for your interest in adding a position or organization to this site!
 We have a growing technology community in Iowa's Technology Corridor and we'd love to help connect you.

 _Please understand that this community job board is maintained entirely by volunteers._  We have a vested interest in seeing our tech community grow and thrive, but our time can be limited -- though we'll do our best to review requests quickly.
 (Want to lend a hand?
 Get in touch in the `#admin` room on our Slack.)

 ### Rules

 We are focused on Iowa's Technology Corridor.
 Roughly speaking, this includes areas near I-380 in Iowa.
-Remote jobs are welcomed, but only if the company involved _already has **at least one** employee in the area_.
-Generally speaking, the positions should be related to **creating** new technology.
+Remote jobs and organizations are welcomed, but only if the company involved _already has **at least one** employee in the area_.
+Generally speaking, positions should be related to **creating** new technology.
 For example, software developers, graphic designers, project managers, etc.

-### How Do I Feature a Position?
+### How Do I Feature a Position or Organization?

-Featured positions show up on the front page.
-[Find out more about featuring a position](/featured_positions/new).
+Featured positions and organizations show up on the front page.
+[Learn more about featuring a position...](/feature/new)

 ### How Do I Post?

-There are currently 2 ways to post a position.
+There are currently 2 ways to post.
 (This job board is still a bit of an experiment for us.
 We plan to make the process easier if there's sufficient interest.)

 #### Request Assistance

-<a class="mailto" data-email="am9ic0B0ZWNoY29ycmlkb3IuaW8=">Send us an email</a> asking for help posting your position.
-Please include all relevant position details in your email.
+<a class="mailto" data-email="am9ic0B0ZWNoY29ycmlkb3IuaW8=">Send us an email</a> asking for help posting.
+Please include all relevant position/organization details in your email.

 #### Pull Request (Preferred)